Absolute pressure control enables direction of cryogen pressure and ensures precise temperature

-In systems where cryopreservation is the goal, researchers are concerned with maintenance of cryogen volumes as evaporation occurs.
-However, fluctuations in the atmospheric pressure can be the driving source of changes in Dewar pressure, as these are typically not fully closed systems.
-In an extreme example, boiloff from propellant storage tanks was estimated to cost $625,000 ($4.1M/year in inflation adjusted dollars) at NASA’s John F. Kennedy Space Center.3
+In systems with cryopreservation as the goal, researchers must focus on maintaining the volume of the cryogen as evaporation inevitably occurs.
+However, fluctuations in atmospheric pressure may also be driving source of pressure changes in dewars, which are typically not fully-closed systems.
+In an extreme example, pressure fluctuations in propellant storage tanks at NASA’s John F. Kennedy space center resulted in boiloff of 650 kg of liquid hydrogen each day – estimated in 2001 to cost $625,000 each year.

-In the case where a Helium recovery system is utilized, the exhaust port of a back pressure controller would be connected directly to the recovery manifold (as opposed to venting to atmosphere).
-This system configuration is desirable for its low cost and simplicity, while allowing for precise back pressure control of cryogens.
+When the helium recovery system is utilized, the exhaust port of a back pressure controller should be connected directly to the recovery manifold, rather than venting to atmosphere (shown in Figure 2).
+This system configuration simple and low-cost, while allowing for precise back pressure control of cryogens.

-Greater speed and control can be achieved by attaching a positive pressure source of warm gas, as well as a vacuum system to a dual valve pressure controller (PCD).
-This configuration allows for rapid introduction of warm gas, increasing system pressure.
-This in turn is assisted by an increased rate of boiloff as the cryogen shifts its equilibrium conditions.
-This rapidly increases cryogen temperature while maintaining precise control.
+Attaching a both a positive pressure source of a warm gas and a vacuum system to a dual valve pressure controller will give you greater speed and better control of the cryogen pressure and temperature.
+This configuration (Figure 2) allows you to rapidly introduce the warm gas, which increases the system pressure.
+This effect is greater increased by the increased rate of boiloff as the cryogen shifts its equilibrium conditions.
 Conversely, the pressure of the system can be lowered by venting to atmosphere or a vacuum.
 As the pressure decreases, cryogen temperature will decrease as well.

-The vapor pressure of any liquid is a function of temperature.
-Conversely, the temperature of a liquid in thermal equilibrium with its saturated vapor is a function of its absolute pressure.
-Therefore absolute pressure control = absolute temperature control.
+In this way, the cryogen temperature rapidly increases or decreases while you are maintaining precise control.
+Because the vapor pressure of any liquid is a function of temperature, the temperature of a liquid in thermal equilibrium with its saturated vapor is a function of its absolute pressure.

 Neil Hartmann, CTO